Evaluation of Novel Fast Machine Learning Algorithms for Knowledge-Distillation-Based Anomaly Detection at CMS: Methods and Experimental Setup

 \subsection{Quantization Schemes}

 \textbf{HGQ} The High Granularity Quantization (HGQ) library~\cite{HGQ} offers a more fine-grained approach to model compression than QKeras, which operates at the layer level.
 HGQ achieves this sub-layer granularity by treating the bitwidths of individual weights and biases as trainable parameters.
 To optimize these bitwidths, HGQ employs a two-pronged strategy within the loss function.
 First, it intentionally minimizes a proxy for hardware cost by introducing a term called Effective Bit Operations (EBOPs), which is proportional to the number of bitwise operations in the network.
 Second, it adds an L1 regularization penalty directly to the bitwidth parameters, which explicitly pushes them towards lower values.
-The EBOPs term is weighted by a hyperparameter, \(\beta\), controlling the trade-off between model accuracy and resource efficiency.
+The EBOPs and L1 terms are weighted by the hyperparameters $\beta$ and $\gamma$, respectively, controlling the trade-off between model accuracy and resource efficiency.
 By minimizing this combined loss, the training process simultaneously learns the optimal value for each weight and its ideal bitwidth, automatically pruning connections by learning a bitwidth of zero.

-\textbf{LGN} Another strategy for quantizing the CICADA student model is by changing the architecture to a logic gate network (LGN).
+\textbf{LGN} Another strategy for fast and small CICADA student models is by changing the architecture to a logic gate network (LGN).
 LGNs are comprised of binary logic gates accepting only two inputs, so they can execute very quickly.
 To enable gradient-based training, differentiable functions are used as substitutes for the logic gates.
-Upon inference, each neuron is collapsed to the logic gate with the highest probability \cite{petersen2022deepdifferentiablelogicgate}.
-Prior to these quantization efforts, the performance of the CICADA student model increased when using a convolutional-based architecture.
+Upon inference, each neuron is collapsed to the logic gate with the highest probability \cite{petersen2022deepdifferentiablelogicgate}\cite{10.5555/3737916.3741767}, leading to multiplication-free and extremely efficient deployment on hardware.